Philly Folk Choir: Vocal Polyphony from Around the World

 Payment:

-The cost for the entire series is $320; singers may pay up front in one installment or in five installments ($64 per month).
-Payments are non-refundable; there is a 30-day cancellation policy and a $50 cancellation fee.
-If you choose to pay monthly, your card on file will be auto-charged monthly at the same time of the month as your first purchase; if you first purchase on the 26th (when registration closes), you will be charged ongoingly on the 26th of the month.
+The cost for the entire series is $360; singers may pay up front in one installment or in six installments ($60 per month).
+Payments are non-refundable and there is a 30-day cancellation policy.
+If you choose to pay monthly, your card on file will be auto-charged monthly at the same time of the month as your first purchase; if you first purchase on the 27th (when registration closes), you will be charged ongoingly on the 27th of the month.

 Teaching Artists: